17 min read

 That's it!
 You've now learned how to deploy a smart contract using Solidity on the Solana blockchain.
 With this knowledge, you can start building decentralized applications on one of the fastest and most efficient blockchain platforms available.
 Happy coding!

-If you have any questions, check out the QuickNode Forum for help.
-Stay up to date with the latest by following us on Twitter (@QuickNode) or Discord.
+If you have any questions, feel free to use our dedicated channel on Discord or provide feedback using the form below.
+Stay up to date with the latest by following us on Twitter and our Telegram announcement channel.

 Want to learn more about building on Solana with Solidity?
 Check out our Solang guide.